-- (3) the suitable modelling periods and approaches to scenario development; - (4) the classes of market benefits to be considered for the purposes of clause 5.17.1(c)(4); - (5) the acceptable methodologies for valuing the market benefits of a credible option referred to in clause 5.17.1(c)(4); - (6) acceptable methodologies for valuing the costs of a credible option referred to in clause 5.17.1(c)(6); - (7) the appropriate approach to undertaking a sensitivity analysis for the purposes of clause 5.17.1(c)(9)(iv); - (8) the appropriate approaches to assessing uncertainty and risks; and - (9) what may constitute an externality under the regulatory investment test for distribution. - (d) The AER must develop and publish the first regulatory investment test for distribution and regulatory investment test for distribution application guidelines by 31 August 2013, and there must be a regulatory investment test for distribution and regulatory investment test for distribution application guidelines in force at all times after that date. - (e) The AER may, from time to time, amend or replace the regulatory investment test for distribution and regulatory investment test for distribution application guidelines in accordance with the distribution consultation procedures, provided the AER publishes any amendments to, or replacements of, the regulatory investment test for distribution or regulatory investment test for distribution application guidelines at the same time. - (f) An amendment referred to in paragraph (e) does not apply to a current application of the regulatory investment test for distribution and the regulatory investment test for distribution application guidelines under the Rules by a RIT-D proponent. - (g) For the purposes of paragraph (f), a "current application" means any action or process initiated under the Rules which relies on or is referenced to the regulatory investment test for distribution and/or the regulatory investment test for distribution guidelines and is not completed at the date of the relevant amendment to the regulatory investment test for distribution and/or the regulatory investment test for distribution application guidelines. - (h) The AER may publish the regulatory investment test for distribution, the regulatory investment test for distribution application guidelines, the regulatory investment test for transmission and the regulatory investment test for transmission and the regulatory investment test for transmission and the regulatory.
+- (3) the suitable modelling periods and approaches to scenario development; - (4) the classes of market benefits to be considered for the purposes of clause 5.17.1(c)(4); - (5) the acceptable methodologies for valuing the market benefits of a credible option referred to in clause 5.17.1(c)(4); - (6) acceptable methodologies for valuing the costs of a credible option referred to in clause 5.17.1(c)(6); - (7) the appropriate approach to undertaking a sensitivity analysis for the purposes of clause 5.17.1(c)(9)(iv); - (8) the appropriate approaches to assessing uncertainty and risks; and - (9) what may constitute an externality under the regulatory investment test for distribution. - (d) The AER must develop and publish the first regulatory investment test for distribution and regulatory investment test for distribution application guidelines by 31 August 2013, and there must be a regulatory investment test for distribution and regulatory investment test for distribution application guidelines in force at all times after that date. - (e) The AER may, from time to time, amend or replace the regulatory investment test for distribution and regulatory investment test for distribution application guidelines in accordance with the distribution consultation procedures, provided the AER publishes any amendments to, or replacements of, the regulatory investment test for distribution or regulatory investment test for distribution application guidelines at the same time. - (f) An amendment referred to in paragraph (e) does not apply to a current application of the regulatory investment test for distribution and the regulatory investment test for distribution application guidelines under the Rules by a RIT-D proponent. - (g) For the purposes of paragraph (f), a "current application" means any action or process initiated under the Rules which relies on or is referenced to the regulatory investment test for distribution and/or the regulatory investment test for distribution application guidelines and is not completed at the date of the relevant amendment to the regulatory investment test for distribution and/or the regulatory investment test for distribution application guidelines. - (h) The AER may publish the regulatory investment test for distribution, the regulatory investment test for distribution application guidelines, the regulatory investment test for transmission and the regulatory investment test for transmission application guidelines in a single document.

-5.17.3 Projects subject to the regulatory investment test for distribution distribution network or a significant part of that network as described in paragraph (c);
+5.17.3 Projects subject to the regulatory investment test for distribution